davidjosearaujo/dissertation/docs/Knowledge Path.md

 In short:
 - **3GPP**: Cellular (e.g., 4G, 5G)
 - **Non-3GPP**: Other networks (e.g., Wi-Fi) integrated with cellular networks.
+### Access to the 3GPP 5G Core Network (5GCN) via Non-3GPP Access Networks (N3AN)
+>For an untrusted non-3GPP access network, to secure communication between the UE and the 5GCN, **a UE establishes secure connection to the 5G core network over untrusted non-3GPP access via the N3IWF**.

 ## What is trusted and untrusted non-3GPP?
 In 3GPP architecture, trusted and untrusted refer to the way a non-3GPP network (like Wi-Fi) connects to the mobile core network.
 #### Trusted 3GPP access